 - 3/4 cup Sugar

 - 1/3 cup Dairy Free Butter or Coconut Oil, softened

 - 1/2 cup Egg Whites or 2 Eggs

 - 1 Tbsp Apple Cider Vinegar

 - 1 dropper Vanilla Stevia (I used NuNaturals) (or 1/4 to 1/2 cup sugar)

 - 4 tsp Bob's Red Mill Turbinado Sugar (for topping)

-Preheat the oven to 350 degrees.
-Like muffin pan with liners or spray with oil.
+Preheat the oven to 350°F. Like muffin pan with liners or spray with oil.

 In a large bowl, combine the flour through salt and mix well.
-Mix together the egg whites, almond milk and stevia.
+Mix together the egg whites, almond milk, apple cider vinegar and stevia.
 Add the liquid mixture and butter to the dry mixture and stir just until combined.
 Then add the zucchini until mixed in evenly.
-Divide the batter into the prepared muffin tin, sprinkle each muffin with 1/2 tsp turbinado sugar and bake 25-30 minutes or until a toothpick inserted in the center comes out clean.
+Divide the batter into the prepared muffin tin, sprinkle each muffin with 1/2 tsp turbinado sugar, and bake 25-30 minutes or until a toothpick inserted in the center comes out clean.